Self-Hosting

 Running the worker

 The worker is open source.
-See the oz-agent-worker repositoryarrow-up-right for additional configuration options and troubleshooting.
+See the oz-agent-worker repositoryarrow-up-right for source code, issues, and contribution guidelines.

 In the Warp app, go to Settings > Platform to create a team API key.
 Then export it as an environment variable: